 30158 is the process ID.

 Step 2.
-Once you find the job ID, bring the background job / command to the foreground.
-For example:
+Once you find the job ID, bring the background job/command to the foreground.
+For instance: